 3. Learn to take responsibility for your life.

 Take responsibility for your life.
 Stay conscious of your mistakes then rectify them.
 Make this a daily practice by writing them in a journal.
 Courage to admit when you make errors of judgment show integrity.
 Everyone makes mistakes from time to time.
 To discover inner peace, you must note your errors as weakness and take conscious steps never to repeat them.
 Relieve your mind with this daily practice.
 It alone can make you a better person.
 And when you progress as a person your new-found confidence brings more inner peace.

 2. Keep things to yourself so you can solve problems rather than fuel them.

 Learn how to be private.
 You don’t have to tell everyone your problems.
 Stress comes from ruminating and spreading the problem to others.
 Sometimes it’s ok to discuss an issue with someone who plans to help you solve it.
 But people who want to talk about their problems for the sake of gossip will leave you feeling drained.
 Your emotional health will suffer as a result.
 Only talk about your inner needs if it will bring you more peace and free emotional loads you might hold.

-1. Fall in love with the world and those you meet on your adventures.
+1. Fall in love with the world to make finding inner peace and happiness a pleasant experience.